Cache Creek Wilderness Run

 18.3

 A steep drop on river left with a boulder fence on the right.
 Recognition: the creek bends left at a steep barren brown cliff, and pushes left again toward a big rock and dark forested wall.
 It looks more difficult than it is, although the waves are big.
-At high flows you can easily sneak it on the inside of the curve.
+At most flows the easiest route is slightly right of center.

 Cache Creek Wilderness CA Cache Creek Wilderness CA